dwmoreau/MLI/Methods.md

 1) The standard deviation and median of all the negative log likelihoods are calculated.
 If a candidate unit cell's likelihood is four standard deviations larger than the median, it is removed.
 2) If one unit cell axes length is less than 2 $\AA$ or greater than 500 $\AA$.
 3) If one unit cell angle is less than $0^o$ or greater than $180^o$.
-4) If more than one candidate has identical Miller index assignments, they are averaged into a single candidate.
-5) If a candidate unit cell is found to "explain" the observed diffraction, they are placed in a list of "explainers".
+4) If a candidate unit cell is found to "explain" the observed diffraction, they are placed in a list of "explainers".

 The criteria for explaining the observed diffraction is based on the numerical value of the negative log-likelihood,